jesperancinha/your-finance-je/README.md

 sudo apt -y autoremove
 ```

-- .bashrc file to get Gradle, GitPrompt, [SDKMAN](https://sdkman.io/) and some handy aliases in a Windows environment with [MinGW](http://www.mingw.org/).
+- .bashrc file to get GitPrompt, [SDKMAN](https://sdkman.io/) and some handy aliases in a Windows environment with [MinGW](http://www.mingw.org/) or just in a MAC-OS environment.

 ```bash
 if [ -f "/root/.bash-git-prompt/gitprompt.sh" ]; then